 At Rice Graham has amassed 1,173 wins and maintained a .689 win percentage.
 Another way of looking at the .689 win percentage is that it's the equivalent of a major league team winning 111 games in a single season -- except Graham has maintained that impressive pace over 27 full seasons at Rice.

 Are all-America selections the criteria for an outstanding coach?
 Graham has coached 34 different Rice players to a total of 51 all-America awards.
 Perhaps it's molding a player into a professional prospect.
-More than 25 former Owls were playing pro baseball in 2013, including 11 in the major leagues - more than enough to field a starting lineup.
+More than 20 former Owls were playing pro baseball in 2014, including six in the major leagues (two-thirds of a starting lineup).
 Of course that Rice total of Graham-coached players to reach the majors isn't even counting the ones he tutored while he was at San Jacinto College.

 Are team accomplishments the criteria?
 Consider Rice has won 19 conference championships in a row, including C-USA regular season and tournament crowns, all nine Western Athletic Conference titles during the Owls' tenure in that league (1997-2005) and the final Southwest Conference Championship in 1996.
 The 2014 season marked Rice's 20th-straight appearance in an NCAA Regional and 20th-straight with at least 40 wins.

 The Owls have been to NCAA Super Regionals ten times since the format was adopted in 1999.
 The Blue & Gray has been to the College World Series seven times since 1997.
 In 2003, Graham led Rice to the school's first team national championship in any sport.